hyperledger/toc/governing-documents/security.md

 (we note that some projects may have different repositories with different security policies).
 Please edit this as appropriate for your project and delete this top section.
-For most projects, this will only involve minor edits (look for text in red below).
+For most projects, this will only involve minor edits (look for `highlighted` text).
 For projects that have security experts, feel free to edit and tailor to your project’s needs, but be sure that you know what you’re doing.
 We expect this document to be linked from `SECURITY.md` in your project's repositories.